-The sensitivity, specificity, and TPC for three data-inferred subsets (i.e. highest sensitivity, sensitivity ~90%, and specificity ~50%) compared to the four clinically-inferred subsets of symptoms reported within three and seven days of symptom onset are displayed in Table 3.
-In this table, to compare data-inferred and clinically-inferred subsets, we showed also the latter subsets re-evaluated on the held-out validation dataset.
-Fatigue, anosmia, cough, diarrhoea, headache, and sore throat identified 95% and 97% of RT-PCR positive COVID-19 cases and required 82 and 92 TPC in the three- and seven-day analyses, respectively.
-The inclusion of the subset with the highest sensitivity increased the proportion of COVID-19 cases correctly identified to 96% and 99% for the three- and seven-day analyses, respectively.
-The sensitivity results were similar for the replication (US) data cohort and by age.
+The sensitivity, specificity, and TPC for three data-inferred symptom combinations (i.e., highest sensitivity, sensitivity ~90%, and specificity ~50%) compared to the four clinically-inferred symptom combinations reported within three and seven days of symptom onset are displayed in Table 3.
+In this table, to compare data-inferred and clinically-inferred symptom combinations, we showed also the latter symptom combinations re-evaluated on the UK-validation dataset.
+The symptom combination with highest sensitivity (fatigue, anosmia, cough, diarrhoea, headache, and sore throat) identified 96% and 99% of RT-PCR positive COVID-19 cases and required 96 and 92 TPC in the three- and seven-day analyses, respectively.
+The sensitivity results were similar for the US-replication cohort and by age.
 However, the number of tests needed for those aged ≥55 years increased by 30% for both the three-day and seven-day analyses.